vutting4221/veechain.github.io/docs/smart-chain/wallet/wallet_api.md

 | 0x38 | 56      | Binance Smart Chain Main Network (bsc-mainnet) |
 | 0x61 | 97      | Binance Smart Chain Test Network (bsc-testnet) |

-This API can also return chain ids of Binance Chains if user switch to them.
-Possible return value would be:
+This API can also return chain ids of Binance Chains if users switch to them.
+The possible return value would be:
 | Chain Id             | Network                                  |
 | -------------------- | ---------------------------------------- |
 | Binance-Chain-Tigris | Binance Chain Main Network (bbc-mainnet) |